 OFS may request Northern to transfer certain volumes of natural gas, that would traditionally flow to the “lean” side of the plant, to the “rich” side of the plant.
 Such transfer is expected to be made at the Northern Mullinville Compressor Station by allowing gas in the pipelines carrying “lean” gas to be moved to and carried by Northern pipelines carrying “rich gas.
 Northern is concerned that accommodation of this request could cause operational problems on its pipeline system, along and within Northern’s “rich” lines between the Mullinville Compressor Station and the Bushton Compressor Station, especially at delivery points.
 Therefore, Northern will make reasonable efforts to accommodate OFS’s request but if any operational problems should occur between Mullinville Compressor Station and the Bushton Compressor Station, OFS will indemnify and hold Northern harmless from and against any and all costs, damages, and expenses associated with such occurrences.
 The accommodation of OFS’s request will be exclusively at NNG’s discretion.

-Northern will pay Kansas Gas Services (KGS) 100% of the invoiced cost as reflected in KGS’s invoices, numbered KS102649 and KS102650 to relight the city of Claflin on February 14th and 15th of 2001, within 10 days of G and a full release from KGSreceiving 50% of that amount from OFS.
-OFS will remit its 50% prior to implementation of these changes to operation.
+OFS will pay Northern 50% of the Kansas Gas Services (KGS) invoiced cost as reflected in KGS’s invoices, numbered KS102649 and KS102650 to relight the city of Claflin on February 14th and 15th of 2001, within 10 days of execution of this agreement.
+Northern will pay KGS 100% of the invoiced amount within 10 days of receiving OFS’s 50% payment and a full release from KGS.

 Both parties acknowledge that these changes to operation will be undertaken on an experimental, best efforts basis and may be discontinued at anytime at Northern’s sole discretion without any further cost or obligation to Northern.
 Both parties recognize and agree that operational considerations as well as regulatory, tariff, and other contractual obligations may limit or preclude this mode of operation at any time.